-Ndrumbea is a member of the New Caledonian branch of Malayo-Polynesian languages.
-It is spoken on the southern tip of New Caledonian near the capital Nouméa and there are fewer that a thousand speakers, perhaps only two or three hundred.
+Ndrumbea is a member of the New Caledonian branch of Malayo-Polynesian language family.
+It is spoken on the southern tip of New Caledonian, near the capital Nouméa.
+According to the 2009 census, there are about 1,200 Ndrumbea speakers.

 The language is also known as Ndumbea, Dubea, Drubea and Païta, and the people who speak it are known as Dubea.
-Ndrumbea is a tonal language, high, mid, and low.
+Ndrumbea is a tonal language with high, mid, and low tones.

 Information about Ndrumbea alphabet and pronunciation compiled by Wolfram Siegel (PDF)